zynewave/podium-library/Guide/podium-guide.md

 Arrangements created with musical time resolution use tempo events to define time signature and tempo changes on the timeline.
 Tempo events are shown on the lane below the marker lane.
 The time signature and bpm value that is active at the start of the displayed timeline range is shown at the left edge of the region.

 Right-clicking a tempo event shows a context menu with options for the clicked event.
-Right-clicking on a blank spot on the timeline shows a context menu that allows you to select all tempo events or to insert a new tempo event either at the clicked position or at the edit cursor position.
+Right-clicking on an empty area on the timeline shows a context menu that allows you to select all tempo events, insert new tempo events and adjust tempo events so they align with an audio recording.
 The editor snap mode and quantize value will affect the insert positions.
-The **Adjust Tempo To Cursor** command is explained later in this section.
+See the [Tempo Menu](#h.tempo-menu) section for more information.

 As an alternative to editing tempo events in the timeline, you can double-click the tempo indicator in the transport toolbar to access the properties of the last tempo event before the current play cursor position.